DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 * *Imposter Syndrome* - Being plagued by self doubt and feeling like a fraud.
 * *Discouragement* -  When you don’t get the results you were hoping for, it’s easy to get discouraged.
 * *Lack of energy and enthusiasm* - This can happen after a long period of not a lot of progress.
+* *Frustration* - If your hard work is not yielding the desired results in the time you hoped, you receive a rejection, or overall just feel lousy throughout the process.

-Even though you may get these normal feelings, you can control how you respond to unfavorable setbacks.
-Don’t get discouraged because from every rejection, you can reflect on how it could have gone better and better prepare for subsequent interviews.
+Even though you may experience these normal feelings, you can control how you respond to unfavorable setbacks.
+Don’t get discouraged.
+Instead, reflect on how it could have gone better and change your approach or improve your preparation for subsequent interviews.

-For getting through these rough patches, you can vent to your career counselor, a friend, partner, or therapist whenever you need it.
+For getting through these rough patches, you can vent to your Career Coach, a friend, partner, or therapist whenever you need it.

 ## Your Attitude Means a Lot To Employers

-Employers don’t just want someone who knows programming fundamentals, JavaScript, or the latest framework, they want a candidate with certain attitudes that will make them a positive addition to their team.
+Employers don’t just want someone who knows programming fundamentals, or the latest framework.
+They want a candidate with certain attitudes that will make them a positive addition to their team.

 Some of the most desirable attitudes are: